Is food hygiene the same as food safety? Technically, they are not the same. Although in some cases, food manufacturers use these terms...

 What is the purpose of a food safety management system?

-FSM systems like HACCP have been developed over recent decades to equip the food industry with first-rate tools for controlling food safety.
-It is a legal requirement to have a FSM system in place as the government wants to achieve its public health goals.
+Food safety management systems like HACCP have been developed over recent decades to equip the food industry with first-rate tools for controlling food safety.
+It is a legal requirement to have an FSM system in place as the government wants to achieve its public health goals.
 Food safety is part of the bigger picture.